LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_03_teamcity/README.md

     ![TeamCity Build Parameters](./TeamCity-Build-Parameters-SCR-20230916-naii.png)

-TODOZ: Double check the installation for `make` on the agent
+ZODO: Double check the installation for `make` on the agent
 ### 3. Run the pipeline
 1. At the top right of the page, select **Run**.
 2. Select **Go to build configuration page** to see the build in progress.